American civil religion: Theory

-He further found that there are no statistically significant differences in the amount of American civil religious language between Democrats and Republicans, incumbents and non-incumbents nor Presidential and Vice-Presidential candidates.

-This belief system has historically been used to reject nonconformist ideas and groups.
-Theorists such as Bellah hold that American civil religion can perform the religious functions of integration, legitimation, and prophecy, and other theorists, such as Richard Fenn, disagree.

 Development

-Alexis de Tocqueville believed that Christianity was the source of the basic principles of liberal democracy, and the only religion capable of maintaining liberty in a democratic era.
+Alexis de Tocqueville believed Christianity was the source of the basic principles of liberal democracy and the only religion capable of maintaining liberty in a democratic era.
 He was keenly aware of the mutual hatred between Christians and liberals in 19th-century France, rooted in the Enlightenment and the French Revolution.
 In France, Christianity was allied with the Old Regime before 1789 and the reactionary Bourbon Restoration of 1815–1830.
-However he said Christianity was not antagonistic to democracy in the United States, where it was a bulwark against dangerous tendencies toward individualism and materialism, which would lead to atheism and tyranny.
+However, he said Christianity was not antagonistic to democracy in the United States, where it was a bulwark against dangerous tendencies toward individualism and materialism, which would lead to atheism and tyranny.

-Also important were the contributions of French philosopher Jean-Jacques Rousseau and French sociologist Émile Durkheim.
+Also significant were the contributions of French philosopher Jean-Jacques Rousseau and French sociologist Émile Durkheim.

 The American case

 Most students of American civil religion follow the basic interpretation by Bellah and Durkheim.
 Other sources of this idea include these: philosopher John Dewey who spoke of "common faith" (1934); sociologist Robin Murphy Williams's American Society: A Sociological Interpretation (1951) which describes a "common religion" in America; sociologist Lloyd Warner's analysis of the Memorial Day celebrations in "Yankee City" (1953 [1974]); historian Martin Marty's "religion in general" (1959); theologian Will Herberg who spoke of "the American Way of Life" (1960, 1974); historian Sidney Mead's "religion of the Republic" (1963); and British writer G. K. Chesterton, who said that the United States was "the only nation ... founded on a creed" and also coined the phrase "a nation with a soul of a church".

 In the same period, several distinguished historians such as Yehoshua Arieli, Daniel Boorstin, and Ralph Gabriel "assessed the religious dimension of 'nationalism', the 'American creed', 'cultural religion', and the 'democratic faith'".

 Premier sociologist Seymour Lipset (1963) referred to "Americanism" and the "American Creed" to characterize a distinct set of values that Americans hold with a quasi-religious fervor.

-Today, according to social scientist Ronald Wimberley and William Swatos, there seems to be a firm consensus among social scientists that there is a part of Americanism that is especially religious in nature, which may be termed civil religion.
-But this religious nature is less significant than the "transcendent universal religion of the nation" which late eighteenth century French intellectuals such as Jean-Jacques Rousseau and Alexis de Tocqueville wrote about.
+Today, according to social scientists Ronald Wimberley and William Swatos, there seems to be a firm consensus among social scientists that a part of Americanism is especially religious in nature, which may be termed civil religion.
+But this religious nature is less significant than the "transcendent universal religion of the nation" which late eighteenth-century French intellectuals such as Jean-Jacques Rousseau and Alexis de Tocqueville wrote about.